 Whether you’re a first-time Credit Card holder or an experienced user looking to get a better deal, understanding APR and how it works is essential to making the best financial decisions.
 Knowing what to look for when comparing offers and managing your credit effectively can help you save money in the long run.

-The rate of interest you pay on the money you borrow from the Credit Card company can make a huge difference in how much you pay in total, over time.
+credit card company can make a huge difference in how much you pay in total, over time.

 Credit card interest rates